SARA SCHENIRER

 St. Peter’s University is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
 The MSCHE is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.

 The Teacher Preparation Program is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 For additional information about their accreditation, please see here.
+Undergraduate degrees earned at SPU are accepted by graduate programs nationwide.

 How long will it take to earn the degree?